insightfinder/InsightAgent/cgroup/README.md

 Platform: Linux

-InsightFinder agent can be used to monitor performance metrics of docker containers using cgroup.
+InsightFinder agent can be used to monitor system metrics of docker containers using cgroup.

 Tested with Ubuntu 14.04, Redhat 6.8, Redhat 7.2, Centos 7.1, Amazon Linux AMI 2016.03.3.